 year-round.
 Plus, as dermatologist

-, MD, explains, if you're wearing a mask, you want to make sure you skin barrier is in the best shape possible.
+, MD, explains, if you're wearing a mask, you want to make sure your skin barrier is in the best shape possible.
 Dr. Gohara recommends Avène's Cicalfate cream, which is featherlight and features a proprietary postbiotic formula that helps repair compromised skin (like, say, from experiencing the rough friction of a disposable face mask).

 Cicalfate+ Restorative Protective Cream (1.3 fl. oz.), $28.00

-Buy Unsun Tinted Mineral Sunscreen
+Buy 4 of 7 Unsun Tinted Mineral Sunscreen

 Though you may want to skip foundation or concealer under your face mask, don't forgo your sunscreen.
 "Even though a mask will cover a large portion of your face, it’s still incredibly important to apply a broad-spectrum, high-SPF

 every single day," says cosmetic doctor Lauren Hamilton of London's